-Impairment of goodwill and intangibles with indefinite useful lives
+Impairment of goodwill, intangibles with indefinite useful lives and plant and equipment

 The Group determines whether goodwill and intangibles with indefinite useful lives are impaired at least on an annual basis.
 This requires an estimation of the recoverable amount of the cash-generating units, using a value in use discounted cash flow methodology, to which the goodwill and intangibles with indefinite useful lives are allocated.
-Refer to Note 15 for further information.
+Refer to Note 18 for further information.